About Amarillo Bay 1999-2016

 — Editor-in-Chief, March 1999 -

 Bob has been a high school math teacher in Pennsylvania, a service station attendant in Illinois and California, an office worker and programmer at Chevron, a technical writer for Texas Instruments and various Texas, California, New York, and Washington companies, a Web site designer and producer on the Internet, and a software quality assurance engineer in Texas and California.
-He retied in 2005 after a stint at Google.
-He dabbles in writing short stories and is working on a novel tentatively named Love in the Age of Robots.
+He retired in 2005 after a stint at Google.
+He dabbles in writing short stories and is working on a novel about a robot named Gulliver.

 Bob and his wife Lana Bryan are both writers, so their company is The WriteTeam (writeteam.com).
 But they are retired, so don’t offer work.